HagaiHen/Tasky/Algo/Server/README.md

 # Django Server

-This repository contains a Django server that you can run locally for development or testing purposes.
+This repository contains a Django server that you can run locally.

 ## Prerequisites